MRU-CSIS-3512-001-202301-ASG/the-project-danzola01/project-journal.md

 - After merging branches it seems that my DB disappeared??
 Had to run the script again and recreate tables and data.
 - Finished the API endpoints.
 - I believe that the only thing missing from the backend is the confirmation message after changing the rating.
+- Finished adding a confirmation message after changing the rating.